 - One of Benchmark Canada’s “Canada Litigation Stars” – Class Actions (since 2013), Insurance (since 2014)

 - One of the Best Lawyers in Canada – Class Action Litigation, Corporate and Commercial Litigation, Director and Officer Liability, Insurance Law (since 2010)

 - Insurance Lawyer of the Year, U.S.-based publication Best Lawyers (2011)

-- One of Canada’s Leading Lawyers – Commercial Insurance Litigation, Corporate Commercial Litigation, Professional Liability, Directors’ and Officers’ Liability Litigation (since 2007), The Canadian Lexpert Legal Directory
+- A leading practitioner, Commercial Insurance Litigation, Corporate Commercial Litigation, Professional Liability, Directors and Officers Liability, Canadian Lexpert Legal Directory (since 2007)

 - Lexis-Nexis / Martindale-Hubbell – “BV Peer Review Rated”